 Decide which things your company does best and then find ways to contrast them with what your competitors do.
 If you do that, nobody will confuse you with them.

 Now, let’s talk about content marketing for military companies.
 The bottom line is that content marketing is the gold standard in marketing right now.

 Many years ago, Bill Gates once declared that “Content is king.”
 The passage of time has certainly proven him to be correct.

 Any time you write a blog post, share a photograph or infographic, or make a video, you are content marketing.
 Here are some ideas to help you do it well.

-Blogging in the Military Industry
+Branding by Blogging in the Military Industry